carpentries-incubator/pangenomics/_episodes/08-Anvio.md

 {: .output}

 ### Step 7
-Execute HMM analysis with the `anvi-run-hmms` script to identify matching genes in each contigs database file
+Execute HMM analysis with the `anvi-run-hmms` script to identify matching genes in each contigs database file.

 ~~~
-ls *contigs.db | while read line; do anvi-run-hmms -c $line; done
+$ ls *contigs.db | while read line
+do
+anvi-run-hmms -c $line
+done
 ~~~
 {: .language-bash}